 Colorado has been the wonderful place I call home.
 As a legislator, I will ensure that Colorado remains the wonderful place that brought my family here in the first place.
 I’ve served in the natural wellness field for 35 years.
 I’m a Board Certified Naturopathic Clinician.
 Family is important to me.
 I was a single mother for a number of years.
 I was helped by various government programs until I was able to support myself and my son.
 I have two grandsons and my father was a disabled WWII veteran.
 I served in a medical mission program and continue to support various community projects and agencies.

 I am asking Republicans, Democrats, and independents to send a Republican to the capitol who will listen, set priorities, and solve problems.
 Colorado Democrat politicians have abandoned liberal values: free speech, due process, privacy, the Bill of Rights.
 I fight for these values that we fought so hard for in the 1960’s.
 They’ve abandoned protecting jobs and families.
 I fight for these values.
-They’ve abandoned traditional progressive values: good government, transparency, and accountability.
+They’ve abandoned traditional progressive values, like good government, transparency, and accountability.
 I fight for these values.

 State lawmakers ignore serious problems or are blinded by ideology.
 They ignore proof that homelessness is mostly mental illness and addiction.
 Their solution: build subsidized housing that enriches developers.
 Costly real estate development is no treatment for mental illness.
 They’re literally copying the California policies that have people dying in the streets.
 Compassion and caring have been replaced with moral grandstanding and hashtags.
 Enough is enough.